Take a look at some of our PowerPoint programs and videos!

 first-person character program about the Underground Railroad in Ohio.

 This performance was taped at the North Ridgeville Library.
+(This video

-been edited to meet time constraints.
+meet time constraints.
 Run time -- app.
 30 minutes)

 of Mary Langston and her famous grandson, writer Langston Hughes along